This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Decrease your risk for ED:

 - Do not smoke.
-Smoking can cause ED.
+Smoking can increase your risk for ED.
 Nicotine and other chemicals in cigarettes and cigars can also cause lung damage.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
-Talk to your healthcare provider before you use these products.

 - Control your blood sugar levels if you have diabetes.
-Over time, high blood sugar levels can cause ED.
+Over time, high blood sugar levels can increase your risk for ED.